11 Examples of Productized Services That Simply Work

 Apart from the above-mentioned offering, there’s also an option to let the service provider build a custom solution.
 The pricing is only available upon request.

 The above-mentioned examples show that it’s a good idea to niche down on a service idea, and position yourself as an expert.
 On top of that, the productized service examples have all been able to make their ideal client clear, such as high-growth companies or WordPress users.

 Many of them focus on a recurring service model because it brings in a reliable cash flow they can use to scale their companies.
-Some productized companies can scale with a pay-as-you-go model too.
+Some productized companies can scale with a pay-as-you-go model, too.
 For instance, the content writing service provider WordAgents uses a word-count based system.

-Focusing on a niche and clearly defining the ideal customer will help you set yourself apart from the competition.
+With that said, focusing on a niche and clearly defining the ideal customer will help you set yourself apart from the competition.
 This is one of the key points of the value-based pricing strategies we’ve talked about in a blog post.